 Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
 Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.

-Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the effects of the climate year in and year out.
+Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the result of the climate year in and year out.
 No matter where your garden might be, it’s tricky to avoid the constant freeze in Winter and thaw in Spring your grass will go through as the seasons change.
-This is otherwise known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
-Where the lawn hardens and softens in the Spring and as the weather changes, the bumps and dips in your lawn can have a tendency to be accentuated and can end up with more of a rippled effect.
+The is known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
+Where the lawn hardens in Winter and softens in the Spring, the bumps and dips in your lawn can have a tendency to be accentuated and which leaves the appearance of a rippled effect.

-Of course, other outside elements can have a huge effect on your lawn and just how level it is.
-For example, animals and insects might sometimes like to use your lawn as their next home.
+Of course, other outside elements can have a huge effect on your lawn and how level it is.
+For example, animals and insects tend to use people’s gardens as their home.
 If this is the case, your lawn might undergo some heavy digging from animals attempting to burrow themselves deep into it.
-If you have domestic animals, your garden might also undergo digging from them.
+If you have domestic animals, you might also encounter some digging from them.
 You should also be on the lookout for ant mounds, as they can cause lumps and bumps in your lawn.
 Bear in mind that ants won’t actually harm your lawn, it’s only if they begin to form large mounds you might start to have an issue.

-You’ll probably need to take more drastic measures if your lawn seems to be a little more hole or mound than actual level grass.
+You’ll probably need to take more drastic measures if your lawn seems to have more holes or mounds than actual level grass.
 Unfortunately, topdressing won’t be the answer to your problems, as you’ll probably need a much stronger solution.
 We recommend a drastic approach, to say the least; disregard the area and lay down an entirely new lawn.
 Improving your lawn can sometimes seem like a huge task to undertake, but sometimes starting from scratch and with an open mind can be the best route to take.
 It’s also key to remember that a good gardener is nothing without their tools, and great high-quality tools are essential for a project such as this.

 Combining lawn dressing and topsoil in your garden treatment will help you create a beautiful green sanctuary, but make sure you utilise each one correctly to help you find the results you’re looking for.
 There are lots of different ways to help restore your lawn to its former glory, so try various products in moderation and take note of the results.

 If you have any questions about improving the level of quality of your lawn or any of our other products or services for that matter, we’d be pleased to assist you in any way we can.
 Please contact us at [email protected] if you have any questions.
-Fill out our contact form and we’ll get back to you as soon as possible.
+Or you can fill out our contact form and we’ll get back to you as soon as possible.